 The City of Los Angeles is in the Southern Californian basin (Pacific Ocean) and is most famous for being the world’s entertainment industry center.
-Los Angeles cruise port welcomes more than 300 cruises each year.
-Popular voyages are to the Hawaiian islands and the Mexican Riviera.
-The Los Angeles cruise port ship schedule offers roundtrips to Cabo, Puerto Vallarta, Mazatlan, Ensenada, Catalina and Vancouver (on repositioning cruise itineraries to Alaska).
+As cruise port, Los Angeles handles around 1000 ship calls annually.
+Popular itineraries visit the Hawaiian islands, the Mexican Riviera, and even Alaska.
+LA's cruise ship schedule includes roundtrips to Mexico (Cabo, Puerto Vallarta, Mazatlan, Ensenada), Hawaiian and California Coastal ports, as well as one-ways to Vancouver (on repositioning itineraries to Alaska).

 Port Los Angeles

 Port Los Angeles is a large seaport complex covering a land area of 30,35 km2 (11,72 mi2) with around 69 km (43 mi) long waterfront.
 LA port adjoins the separate Port Long Beach.
 Port's main imports are furniture, auto parts, footwear-apparel, electronics.
 Main exports are wastepaper, scrap metal, cotton, animal feed.
-Largest cargo shipping volumes come from East Asia (China, Japan, South Korea, Taiwan, Vietnam).
+The largest cargo shipping volumes come from East Asia (China, Japan, Korea, Taiwan, Vietnam).

-Channel depth (53 ft / 16 m) allows access to world's largest container ships, tankers and bulk cargo carriers.
+Channel depth (53 ft / 16 m) allows access to the world's largest container ships, tankers and bulk cargo carriers.
 The port has a total of 23 cargo terminals (270 deepwater berths), 9 container terminals (with 77 gantry cranes) and on-site railway system (total length 182 km / 113 mi).
-In 2012 was completed a dredging project that deepened the main shipping channel to the current 16 m (53 ft).
-With its arrival in November 2013, the boxship CMA CGM Corte Real made a new North American record for call port cargo handling (10,000+ container moves).
+In 2012 was completed a dredging project for deepening the main shipping channel to the current 16 m (53 ft).
+With its arrival in November 2013, the boxship CMA CGM Corte Real made a new North American record for call port cargo handling (10,000+ TEU moves).

 World Cruise Center (San Pedro) is located beneath Vincent Thomas Bridge (length 6060 ft / 1847 m).
 The suspension bridge crosses LA Harbor and links San Pedro with the man-made Terminal Island.
 San Pedro cruise port has 3 berths and serves 1+ million passengers annually, ranking it West Coast USA's largest cruise terminal.
 Popular waterfront attractions located nearby are USS Iowa Museum, Los Angeles Maritime Museum, Cabrillo Marine Aquarium.
 They are all linked to the cruise port via pedestrian promenade.
 Shuttle bus service (provided by Waterfront Red Car Line) is a 2,5 km /(1,5 mi) long vintage trolley line along the waterfront connecting cruise terminals with downtown, Ports O'Call Village (shopping/dining complex) and San Pedro Marina.